 Ask for a proposal along with the quote

 Once you’ve met with a couple of video production companies and gone through your requirements, ask them to send a proposal along with their quote.
 This should include a timeline along with a breakdown of the quote.

 Comparing the proposals will give you an instant sense of which company has understood your vision and what you’re looking for.
 The pricing will also be a factor in determining who you hire.
 Although remember, as with everything, you get what you pay for.
-And ultimately, a more engaging video that conveys your message in compelling way will get a greater ROI.
+And ultimately, a more engaging video that compellingly conveys your message will get a greater ROI.

 Hopefully, the above tactics will help guide your quest on how to choose the right video production company, resulting in exceptional content that both you and your audience will love.